-EUROPEAN HISTORY AP - Juniors / Seniors - 1 credit (Elective)
+ART HISTORY AP (H) - Juniors - 1 credit

 Law Studies is a survey course of the American Legal System.
 Topics include an overview of both Civil and Criminal laws and their foundations as well as an interactive study of legal procedure.
 Students apply what is learned to current events and well known cases.

-MODERN AMERICAN HISTORY - Juniors / Seniors - 1 credit (Elective)
+MODERN AMERICAN HISTORY (RG or H) - Juniors / Seniors - 1 credit

 This course examines the key people and events of the 20th Century through the prism of the Cold War.
 The course takes a global approach meaning that within each time period studied students examine the United States, world events, and the culture and literature of each decade of the 20th Century.

 PHILOSOPHY (RG or H) - Sophomores / Juniors / Seniors - 1 credit